jrmip/RoSAE/README.md

 ## Handling corpora
 One of the key contribution of our work lies on the availability of numerous corpora from state of the art approaches, and furthermore.
-Thus we propose to use the `Datasets` library from [Hugging Face](https://huggingface.co/docs/datasets/index), our `ErLADataset` that handles all pre-processing and embedding steps, and PyOD `DataLoader`.
+Thus we propose to use the `Datasets` library from [Hugging Face](https://huggingface.co/docs/datasets/index), our `RoSAEDataset` that handles all pre-processing and embedding steps, and PyOD `DataLoader`.

 ### Available corpora
-Any corpus from Hugging Face is basically comaptible with our implementation but for this work we limit usage to corpora of our ECML 2024 subsmission.
+Any corpus from Hugging Face is basically compatible with our implementation but for this work we limit usage to corpora of our COLING 2025 subsmission.

 | **Corpus**     | **Task**           | **Documents (trn)** | **Topics** | **Hierarchy** | **Code label**        |
 |----------------|--------------------|:-------------:|:----------:|:-------------:|------------------|